streamsend-io/docsify/overview.md

   </div>
 </div>

-*The Uploader splits the file into chunks and sends them to the Kafka topic, while the Downloader processes incoming chunks and reassembles the complete file.
-The animation repeats approximately every 15 seconds.*
+*The Uploader splits the file into chunks and sends them to the Kafka topic, while the Downloader processes incoming chunks and reassembles the complete file.*

-## What does a Streamsend file-chunk pipeline do?

-A file-chunk streming pipeline must operate as a complete pipeline with Uploaders producing messages, and Downloaders consuming messages from the same topic.

 The Uploader splits input files into fixed size messages that are produced to a kafka topic.